ben-tanen/ben-tanen.github.io/_posts/2018-02-28-fantasy-olympics-retrospective.md

 **Retrospective note (on the retrospective):** FiveThirtyEight had [their own projection model](https://fivethirtyeight.com/features/a-decent-second-week-saved-the-u-s-from-olympic-catastrophe/) and they recently published their results.
 I decided to see how my results compared to theirs (see below for a quick chart).
 As **far** better modelers than me, I was expecting their results to blow mine out of the water, and you know what, they kind of do.
 Our results are on two different scales (theirs are measured by number of medals expected, mine are measured by expected Fantasy Olympic points) so direct comparison is probably not the best analysis, but it is interesting to see that we get similar trends, likely driven by performances that were just truly unexpected.
 This comparison also further points out how much I messed up Germany (points furthest to the right).
 Sorry Germany...

-{% include figure.html src="/assets/img/posts/fantasy-olympics-538-retro.png" alt="A chart comparing FiveThirtyEight's projections to mine" %}
+{% include figure.html src="/assets/img/posts/fantasy-olympics-retrospective-e821a302.png" alt="A chart comparing FiveThirtyEight's projections to mine" %}

 <link rel="stylesheet" href="/projects/fantasy-olympics/css/retro-2018.style.css">
 <script type="text/javascript" src="/projects/fantasy-olympics/js/retro-2018.js"></script>

+{% capture footnote-footnote-1-content %}
-{% include footnote-content.html id="footnote-1" content="This analysis includes teams that were projected to earn points or who did earn points.
-Thus if a team was not projected to win and they did not win, they are not included." %}
+This analysis includes teams that were projected to earn points or who did earn points.
+Thus if a team was not projected to win and they did not win, they are not included.
+{% endcapture %}
+{% include footnote-content.html id="footnote-1" content=footnote-footnote-1-content %}